ibretsam/CurrencyConverter/readme.md

 1. Clone the repository
 2. Open the project in Xcode
 3. Select your development team in project settings
+4. Setup API keys as described above
-4. Build and run using Xcode's play button or ⌘ + R
+5. Build and run using Xcode's play button or ⌘ + R

 ## Architecture

 - **MVVM Pattern**: Separation of concerns between Views, ViewModels, and Models
 - **Service Layer**: Handles API communication and data formatting
-- **Repository Pattern**: Manages data persistence and caching
 - **Observer Pattern**: Using Combine for reactive updates

 ## Error Handling